eclipse-vertx/vert.x/core_manual_ruby.md

     request.write_str('hello', 'UTF-16')

 The write functions are asynchronous and always return immediately after the write has been queued.
 The actual write might complete some time later.

-If you want to be informed when the actual write has completed you specify a block to the method.
-This block will be invoked when the write has completed:

-    request.response.write('hello') { puts 'It has actually been written' }

 If you are just writing a single string or Buffer to the HTTP request you can write it and end the request in a single call to the `end` method.